piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 **Credits**

-* The icon of plugin is a copyrighted image created by the [Space X-Chimp](https://www.spacexchimp.com) team.
+* The icon of this plugin is a copyrighted image created by the [Space X-Chimp](https://www.spacexchimp.com) team.
 (C) All rights reserved.
-* The banner of plugin is a copyrighted image created by the [Space X-Chimp](https://www.spacexchimp.com) team.
+* The banner of this plugin is a copyrighted image created by the [Space X-Chimp](https://www.spacexchimp.com) team.
 (C) All rights reserved.
+* Unless otherwise stated, all images are created by the [Space X-Chimp](https://www.spacexchimp.com) team and are copyrighted.
+(C) All rights reserved.
 * [CodeMirror](https://codemirror.net/) is an open-source project shared under the [MIT license](https://codemirror.net/LICENSE).
 * [Bootstrap](http://getbootstrap.com) by Twitter, Inc. released under the [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).
 * [Bootstrap-checkbox](https://github.com/vsn4ik/bootstrap-checkbox) is a project of [Vasily A.](https://github.com/vsn4ik), shared under the [MIT license](https://github.com/vsn4ik/bootstrap-checkbox/blob/master/LICENSE).
+* [Font Awesome](https://fontawesome.com) is an open source-project created by Dave Gandy.
+Font released under the [SIL OFL 1.1 license](http://scripts.sil.org/OFL).
+Code released under the [MIT License](http://opensource.org/licenses/mit-license.html).

 **Links**